 I’ll admit, making the holes wasn’t easy.
-Our tree stump came from a Pepper tree (Schinus molle), and that thing is hard.
+Our stump came from a Pepper tree (Schinus molle), which is hard.
 Really hard.
-So if you don’t want to spend an hour drilling and chipping, and drilling and chipping, use a stump from one of the softwood trees instead.
+So if you don’t want to spend an hour drilling, chipping, and drilling and chipping, use a stump from one of the softwood trees instead.
 The planter may not last for years, but it will still be worth it.
 That’s the great thing about using a tree stump.
 As the wood decays, it feeds the succulents with all those rich, beautiful nutrients.
 Once the hole is big enough we can plant our succulents.

 How to plant succulents in a tree stump